Hamilton decompositions of regular expanders: a proof of Kelly's conjecture for large tournaments: A brief outline of the argument

 These switches will always involve edges from $PCA$ and not from $H_2$.
 So if we ensure that $PCA$ has switches at the right places, we can eventually turn the $1$-factorization of $PCA\cup H_2$ into a Hamilton decomposition after several switches.

 This paper is organized as follows: In the next section, we introduce some notation.
 In Section~\ref{sec:regularity}, we collect tools which we will need in connection with Szemer\'edi's regularity lemma.
 Similarly, in Section~\ref{sec:expand} we collect general properties of robustly expanding digraphs.
 Section~\ref{sec:hamtools} is devoted to tools for finding Hamilton cycles (in robustly expanding digraphs).
 In Section~\ref{sec:except}, we introduce a systematic and convenient way of dealing with exceptional vertices which will be used throughout the remainder of the paper.
 This will be based on the concept of exceptional edges and `balancing' edges via chord sequences.
 Section~\ref{seccyclebreak} deals with the preprocessing step, which involves the preprocessing graph $PG$.
 Then, in Section~\ref{sec:chordabsorb}, we define, find and use the chord-absorber $CA$.
 Switches and the parity extended cycle absorber $PCA$ are then introduced in Section~\ref{sec:switches}.
 In Section~\ref{sec:stopseln}, we put everything together to prove Theorem~\ref{decomp}.
+In Section~\ref{sec:rdeclemma}, we state a standalone variant of the `robust decomposition lemma', for use e.g.~in~\cite{paper2,paper1}.
 Finally, in Section~\ref{sec:proofs2} we derive Theorems~\ref{orientcor} and~\ref{regdigraph} from Theorem~\ref{decomp}.